libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>17)</b> If
-additional faxes in the spool of hylafax/capisuite are detected which are not created via neuserver, they are displayed.
-In intervals they will be integrated into the neuserver database (without the not available information on the original file name).</p>
+additional faxes in the spool of hylafax/capisuite are detected which are not created via neuentw, they are displayed.
+In intervals they will be integrated into the neuentw database (without the not available information on the original file name).</p>

 <p style="margin-left:11%; margin-top: 1em"><b>18)</b> Via